Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Introduction

 Classic approaches to analyzing mass spectrometry data depend on first performing peak detection, and then only analyzing the detected locations and sometimes intensities of those peaks.
 For example, after applying a feature detection method to identify $m$ peaks for each of $N$ spectra, these can be put together into an $N\times m$ matrix and analyzed to find which of the $m$ features are associated with factors of interest (cancer/normal).
 While this two-step approach seems intuitive and reasonable, important proteomic differences across factors of interest might be missed if the feature detection procedure in the first step fails to detect peaks corresponding to the corresponding protein.
 An alternative to this feature extraction-based approach is to model the entire mass spectra as functional data using functional data analysis techniques. \citet{morris2012statistical} applied the wavelet-based functional mixed model introduced by~\citet{morris2006wavelet} to this pancreatic cancer dataset to identify differentially expressed regions between cancer and control in the range from $t=4,000$ to $t=20,000$ Daltons, and flagged approximately $50\%$ more significant spectral regions than the more commonly used peak detection approach, suggesting that the functional modeling approach can yield greater power for biomarker discovery.

-As is the case for nearly all mass spectrometry analyses, both of these feature extraction and functional data approaches utilize mean regression, in which the mean expression levels are compared across pre-defined groups.
-However, given the interpatient heterogeneity that is a hallmark of cancer, for many potentially useful proteomic biomarkers only a subset of cancer patients may have protein levels that differ from the normal controls.
-These may be difficult to detect using statistical methods focused on the mean, and might be more easily detected by quantile-based methods.
-In those cases, we may have more power to find cancer-normal differences when looking in the tails of the distributions rather than the mean.
+As is the case for nearly all mass spectrometry analyses, both of these feature extraction and functional data approaches utilize mean regression, in which the mean expression levels are compared across pre-defined groups.\\ However, given the interpatient heterogeneity that is a hallmark of cancer, many potentially useful proteomic biomarkers may have aberrant expression in only a small subset of cancer patients compared to the normals.
+The cancer-normal differences in these cases may not be apparent in the means, but would manifest in certain quantiles in the tail of the distribution.

 To explore this possibility, we computed the difference in the mean and sample quantiles between the cancer and normal groups for each spectral position between $5000$D and $8000$D in Figure~\ref{fig:figure2} (a).
 Note that in the region ($5700$D, $6000$D), there appear to be huge differences in the $90$th percentile in the upper tail, while there is little evidence of a difference in the median or mean.
 More closely inspecting one location at $5764.1$D, Figure~\ref{fig:figure2} (b) and (c) show a strongly right skewed pattern of the spectral intensity distribution for the cancer cohort and a slightly left skewed distribution with a similar mode for the normal cohort.
 This observation suggests that a small subset of pancreatic cancer patients have much higher protein levels than other patients and healthy controls at $5764.1$D, but mean or median regression might not be able to detect this important pattern.
 While these plots are suggestive of some difference, formal statistical methods are needed to assess these potential differences, and these methods need to account for the multiple testing problem inherent to these high-dimensional data.
 Our goal in this paper is to develop such methods.